DCRUSTODC/devbasics/ML-house-price-prediction/README.md

 ## Contributing 🎳
 Contributions are always welcome!

-See the contributing guidelines for ways to get started.
+See the contribution guidelines for ways to get started.

-Please adhere to this project's code of conduct.
+Please adhere to this project's [Code of Conduct](https://github.com/DCRUSTODC/.github/blob/main/profile/code-of-conduct.md).